gd-programming/gd.docs-v2/docs/reference/secrets.md

 </details>

 **<h3><u>Mod Secret</u></h3>**
-> As of Geometry Dash 2.113, there are only 2 endpoints which use the Mod Secret.
+> As of Geometry Dash 2.113, there are only 2 endpoints which use the `Mod Secret`.
 These endpoints allow hand-picked users called moderators to send in-game levels to the server which then have a chance to earn a star rating.
-Below are the endpoints
+Below are the endpoints in question.

 <details close>
 <summary><u>Endpoints</u></summary>